-As of March 31, 2021, we have four products that have received marketing approval, including one partnered product, and six late-stage investigational programs advancing towards potential commercialization.
-We currently generate product revenues from ONPATTRO in the U.S., Europe, Japan and in several additional countries as well as from GIVLAARI and OXLUMO in the U.S. and several countries in Europe.
+As of September 30, 2021, we have four products that have received marketing approval, including one partnered product, and six late-stage investigational programs advancing towards potential commercialization.
+We currently generate worldwide product revenues from three commercialized products, ONPATTRO, GIVLAARI and OXLUMO, primarily in the U.S., Europe and Japan.